Guidance

 About the Review

-The Ministry of Justice is undertaking a Review of Civil Legal Aid.
+The Ministry of Justice undertook a Review of Civil Legal Aid, which launched in January 2023.

-The Review is considering the civil legal aid system in its entirety, from how services are procured, how well the current system works for users and providers, and how civil legal aid impacts the wider justice system.
+The Review considered the civil legal aid system in its entirety, from how services are procured and how well the current system works for users and providers, to how civil legal aid impacts the wider justice system.

-To support policy development, the Review will include 4 analytical workstreams to adopt a comprehensive data-gathering approach:
+To support policy development, the Review included four analytical workstreams as its comprehensive data-gathering approach:

-This workstream has conducted a comparative analysis of civil legal aid systems in six comparators (Australia, Canada, Finland, the Netherlands and the USA, and within the United Kingdom, Scotland).
-The goal was to identify promising approaches to improve the efficiency and effectiveness of delivering civil legal aid and access to justice in England and Wales.
-This workstream has been conducted by The Open Innovation Team (an in-Government consultancy service).
-The workstream’s final report can be found on GOV.UK.
+This workstream involved a comparative analysis of six domestic and international civil legal aid systems: Australia, Canada, Finland, the Netherlands and the USA, and within the United Kingdom, Scotland.
+The goal was to identify promising approaches to delivering civil legal aid to inform policy development for the system in England and Wales.
+This analysis involved collaboration with experts, practitioners, and academics from these systems.
+The Open Innovation Team, an in-house government consultancy service, conducted the analysis.

 Terms of Reference